gak/pycallgraph/README.rst

 Project Status
 ==============

-The latest version is **1.0.0** and is a backwards incompatbile from the previous release.
+The latest version is **1.0.0** which is currently in heavy development, and is a backwards incompatbile from the previous release.

 Features
 ========